erichu2000/nice-2-read-ai-paper/README.md

 # nice-2-read-ai-paper

 A collection of AI research papers, curated and organized for easy reference.
-This repository contains important AI papers categorized by company, topic, and researcher, providing a simple way to explore the latest research in AI.
+This repository contains important AI papers categorized by company/institution and topic, providing a simple way to explore the latest research in AI.

 ---